Knock Knock

 I return to this story as one who walked away from his creative self but was always destined to return to his creative self, and perhaps that was for the best, and the one and only way it was always meant to be.

-And while in the time my soul was off skinny dipping in the silence, I did not find any banners to fly from the heavens, no sweet words to speak, no beloved one to say: “Now we shall fly new banners from this castle, and the messages they convey will be writ of your own choosing.
+And while in the time my long winded creative approach was off skinny dipping in the silence, I did not find any banners to fly from the heavens, no clever paragraphs to make you think, no literary tricks up my sleeve, no beloved one to say: “Now we shall fly new banners from this castle, and the new moon mantra it conveys will be writ of your own choosing.
 But to touch my heart, you kind sir, must first open yours back up for me to touch.”

 None of that old-fashioned chivalrous romantic Renaissance shit for me these days.

-This typewriter of mine though has a mind of its own as it spins against every last finger.
-The words spinning from it faster than a comet that’s just escaped the ether of two colliding stars, like some cosmic horse galloping spirally through the silence upon the outskirts of a dream.
+This first typewriter of mine that has now become the last though has a mind of its own as it spins words against every last finger of mine, with a story spinning from it faster than a comet that’s just escaped the ether of the sun, like some cosmic horse galloping spirally through the silence upon the outskirts of a long lost dream.

-The smoke so thick that even sunlight has to plunge through the denseness of an unfathomable darkness just to show itself as daytime.
+The ominous grey clouds are so thick and wet that even sunlight has to plunge itself through the denseness of an unfathomable dampened wintry mix of darkness just to prove its daytime.

 Who can really say?

-Out back, bathing in a ray of smoky sunshine on the freshly laid cobblestone a bluebird tweets a song with a slew of silent others somewhere just to the west of here, while a wise old owl hoots surreptitiously in the creative void between my ears.
+Outside, showering in a blanket of freezing rain on the freshly laid cobblestone, a lost and soggy bluebird tweets a song with a slew of silent voices somewhere just to the west of here, while a wise old owl hoots surreptitiously within the creative void in between my ears.

 Over the years since I began writing again—the two of them, with me—we almost became a sort of harmonious aviary.